Parish History (Page 8 of 8)

 St. Mary's Centennial was observed with a Mass of Thanksgiving at 3:30 PM on Sunday, October 16, 1988, offered by Bishop Thomas J. Welsh.
 Concelebrating were Msgrs.
 John Baruch, James Treston, Joseph Smith, John Campbell, and Edward Musial, and Fathers Raymond Slezak, Robert Tobolski MSC, David Kohut OFM, Anthony Ziemba, Ladislaus Dudek, Lawrence Bukaty, Frederick Przydzial, Roman Tarka, Donald Cieniewicz, and Loe Stajokowski.
 Msgr.
 Francis Urbanowicz was present in the sanctuary, and Father William Baver acted as masters of ceremonies.
 A Dinner/Dance at Riveredge followed, with Msgr.
 Francis Urbanowicz giving the main address.
 Bishop Welsh also spoke.

 Since the Centennial, Father Stajkowski has done much to restore the Polish heritage of the parish.
-Recently, there parish membership has been augmented by an influx of Polish immigrants.
-As a result, St. Mary's now offers a Polish-language Mass once a month to meets the needs of these recent immigrants.
+Recently, the parish membership has been augmented by an influx of Polish immigrants.
+St. Mary's now offers a Polish-language Mass once a month to meet the needs of these recent immigrants.
+A Tridentine Latin Mass is also celebrated once a month for those who abhore the Vatican II Protantanized Mass.

 As the number of school students declined over the intervening years, the Bernardine Sisters withdrew from St. Mary's School to be replaced by lay teachers.
 Eventually, the number of students became so low that it was no longer financially viable to operate the parish school and it was closed.
 Father Stajkowski arranged for a St. Mary's parish rate that enables school children from the parish to attend the Catholic school of their choice from the schools operated by other parishes in Reading and surrounding communities.
 With the departure of the Bernardines, the convent stood empty for a period and then became a home for unwed mothers called Mary's Shelter.
-Eventually, Mary's Shelter moved out and the old convent and the school were sold.
+When Mary's Shelter moved out, the old convent and the school building were sold.

 Father Stajkowski, in 2009, was given a dinner at Schmeck's Villa by church staff and parishoners in celebration of his 25 years as pastor of St. Mary Parish.